VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/datasources.md

 # Data Sources

-To use Apache ECharts with data from data sources get each field in a array:
+Below is one way of how you can retrieve data from your data source to use in the Apache ECharts visualization panel.
+First, read it into one-dimentional arrays, transform later into more dimentional arrays if needed.
+`refId` is the name of the query retrieving data from the data source.
+By default, the names are 'A', 'B' and so forth.

 ```javascript
 data.series.map((s) => {